What can I do to prepare my business for an emergency?

 - Locations of firefighting equipment

-- Whom accidents should be reported to, depending on the type of emergency
+- Names of the people they should report accidents to, depending on the type of emergency

-- Where the Civil Defence equipment is and when it was last checked, and who is responsible for maintaining it.
+- Where the Civil Defence equipment is, when it was last checked, and who is responsible for maintaining it.

-Make sure to have regular drills so that staff get to practise finding all this information and going through the evacuation procedure.
+Make sure you hold regular drills so that staff get to practice finding all this information and going through the evacuation procedure.

 More information about preparing your workplace for emergencies can be found on: